Fluigent/fgt-SDK/README.md

 # Fluigent Software Developement Kit

 # Overview
-Fluigent Software Development Kit (SDK) allows you to fully integrate Fluigent devices in your application; it has been declined in several languages, among the most popular ones in the instrumentation field (e.g. LabVIEW, C++, C\char`# .NET, Python…).
+Fluigent Software Development Kit (SDK) allows you to fully integrate Fluigent devices in your application; it has been declined in several languages, among the most popular ones in the instrumentation field (e.g. LabVIEW, C++, C# .NET, Python…).

 This SDK regroups all Fluigent pressure and sensor instruments as well as an advanced regulation loop.